 Cloud Concepts

 “Cloud Concepts” points understanding to the overall value proposition of “What is the Cloud, and why do we use it?”
-There are 4 task statements in this domain.

 1.1: Define the benefits of the AWS Cloud